notfreshmen/amable/README.md

 #### JavaScript Linting

-To lint our JavaScript, you'll need to install [Node.js](https://nodejs.org/en/) and [standard](https://github.com/feross/standard) globally.
+To lint our JavaScript, you'll need to do the optional part above.
 Then run:

 ```
 $ make js_lint